This is part 7 of an episode of Black Spectacles' ARE Live podcast on the Architect Registration Exam – case studies, a new question type on ARE 5.0

 Keep Calm and Test On(line)

 By now you’ve probably heard the news NCARB is making online testing for the ARE 5.0 available in 2020.
-On December 14th, you will be able to log into your account and register for a seat to take an exam from a private location of your choosing (see below for online proctoring standards).
+Effective December 14th, you will be able to log into your account and register for a seat to take an exam from a private location of your choosing (see below for online proctoring standards).
 Before we dive into how this impacts your testing process, let us grab a megaphone and say: CONTENT IS NOT CHANGING!

 We know this transition is a little more nuanced than that so review NCARB’s full detail on the changes, watch the NCARB webinar where they answer specific questions, and read our outline below for what we know to be staying consistent, as well as the adjustments you can anticipate: